-CMHSP: An acronym for Community Mental Health Services Program.
-There are 46 CMHSPs in Michigan that provide services in their local areas to people with mental illness and intellectual/developmental disabilities.
+Community Mental Health Services Program (CMHSP): There are 46 CMHSPs in Michigan that provide services in their local areas to people with mental illness and intellectual/developmental disabilities.
 May also be referred to as CMH.
 All of our 8 affiliated county agencies are CMHSPs.
-You may see the acronym CMHSP or CMH throughout this handbook.